-In the fifth of sixteen Repairman Jack novels, a strange Russian lady with a large white dog appears at Jack’s sickbed and tells him that he, and he alone, must stop a virus that the Adversary of all mankind has unleashed to create war, hate, death, fear, pain, and destruction.
+In the fifth of 16 Repairman Jack novels, a strange Russian lady with a large white dog appears at Jack’s sickbed and tells him that he, and he alone, must stop a virus that the adversary of all mankind has unleashed to create war, hate, death, fear, pain, and destruction.
 Here is a snippet of their conversation:

 “Stop virus before it spreads, or all you love will perish.”
 She turned and headed for the bedroom door.
 “I leave you now.”

 Jack felt the temperature drop.
 No…more chills.
 He pulled the covers back over him.

 She and her big white dog stopped at the door and looked at him.
 “I am your mother.”

 Nonplussed, Jack struggled for a reply.
 She was nothing like his mother.
 Finally he resorted to a simple statement of fact.

 “My mother’s dead.”

 “She was your birth mother,” she said.
 “I am your other mother.”

 If that doesn’t qualify as creepy, the statute should be repealed.
 And this is only one-third of the way through a series of thrillers that get weirder and scarier with each installment.
 The Adversary bit suggests that this book also features a crossover with the same author’s six-book Adversary Cycle.
 Whether you call it the Adversary or the Otherness, or whatever you choose to call it, it’s a force from outside our reality whose intentions toward mankind are not good.
 Already in less than a year (Jack’s time), it has tried to break into the world four different ways: vicious demons, diabolical machines, rips in the fabric of the universe, and most recently a drug that heightens aggression.
 Now it’s found another way: turning an experimental cancer cure into a mutation that could end human life as we know it.